Adlertag: Targets and order of battle

-RAF preparations
+RAF operational command

-Detection

 The keystone of the British defence was the complex infrastructure of detection, command, and control that ran the battle.
-This was the "Dowding System", after its chief architect, Air Chief Marshal Sir H.C.T.
-"Stuffy" Dowding, the commander-in-chief of RAF Fighter Command.
+This was the Dowding System, after its chief architect, Air Chief Marshal Sir Hugh Dowding, the air officer commanding RAF Fighter Command.
 Dowding modernised a system created up from 1917 by Major General E B Ashmore.
-The core of Dowding's system was implemented by Dowding himself: the use of Radio Direction Finding (RDF or radar) was at his behest, and its use, supplemented by information by the Royal Observer Corps (ROC), was crucial to the RAF's ability to efficiently intercept incoming enemy aircraft.
+The core of Dowding's system was implemented by Dowding himself: the use of Radio Direction Finding (RDF or radar) was at his behest, and its use, supplemented by information by the Royal Observer Corps (ROC), combined with an organisation system to process the information was crucial to the RAF's ability to efficiently intercept incoming enemy aircraft.
 The technology was named RDF with misleading intent – the vague description would disguise the full nature of the system to the enemy if its existence ever became known.

 The first indications of incoming air raids were received by the Chain Home Radio Direction Finding (RDF) facilities, which were located along the coastlines of Britain.
 In most circumstances, RDF could pick up formations of Luftwaffe aircraft as they organised over their own airfields in northern France and Belgium.
-Once the raiding aircraft moved inland, the formations were also plotted by the ROC.
+Once the raiding aircraft moved inland behind the radar stations, the formations were plotted by the ROC.
 The information from RDF and the Observer Corps were sent through to the main operations room of Fighter Command Headquarters at RAF Bentley Priory.
 The plots were assessed to determine whether they were "hostile" or "friendly".
 If hostile, the information was sent to the main "operations room", which was in a large underground bunker.

-Plotting raids

 Here, the course information of each raid was plotted by Women's Auxiliary Air Force (WAAF), who received information by telephone.
 Additional intelligence was provided by the Y Service radio posts, which monitored enemy radio communications, and the Ultra decoding centre based at Bletchley Park, which gave the RAF intelligence on the German order of battle.
 Colour-coded counters representing each raid were placed on a large table, which had a map of Britain overlaid and squared off with a British Modified Grid.
 As the plots of the raiding aircraft moved, the counters were pushed across the map by magnetic "rakes".
 This system enabled the main "Fighter Controller" and Dowding to see where each formation was heading, at what height, and in what strength.
 This allowed an estimate to be made of possible targets.
-The age of the information was denoted from the colour of the counter.
+The age of the information was denoted by the colour of the counter.
 The simplicity of the system meant that decisions could be made quickly.